TheServerBorn/J-29-Interface-Engine/CONTRIBUTING.md

 # Community Philosophy

-J29 exists because building computers should be fun.
+Veyllisto exists because building computers should be fun.

 Take the Engine.